awsdocs/amazon-cloudfront-developer-guide/doc_source/cnames-and-https-procedures.md

 **Note**
 We recommend that you use ACM to provision, manage, and deploy SSL/TLS certificates on AWS managed resources\.
 You must request an ACM certificate in the US East \(N\.
 Virginia\) Region\.
 + To get a certificate from a third\-party certificate authority \(CA\), see the documentation provided by the certificate authority\.
 When you have the certificate, continue with the next procedure\.
-+ To create a self\-signed certificate, see the documentation for the application that you're using to create and sign the certificate\.
-Then continue with the next procedure\.

 ## Importing an SSL/TLS Certificate<a name="cnames-and-https-uploading-certificates"></a>